Mumble-SRL/MPush-Flutter/README.md

 ``` dart
 MPush.apiToken = '5WcAhfzt1QTE2N7aGvcGehFFjooZd2SyByys8vAf';
 ```
-Then you need to configure MPush with the callbacks that will be called when a notifcation arrives or is tapped.
+Then you need to configure MPush with the callbacks that will be called when a notifcation arrives or is tapped and the android notification settings.

 ``` dart
 MPush.configure(